rpj/zw/README.md

 ```

 On the next refresh cycle, this data will be picked up and acted upon.
 Monitor serial or Redis (depending on `HOSTNAME:config:publishLogs`) for logging.
 Upon successful update, the unit will delete `HOSTNAME:config:update` and reset to the new software (after a [small, build-time configurable delay](https://github.com/rpj/zw/blob/master/zw_ota.h#L6)).

+Pre-built images of recent versions are available [here](https://ota.rpjios.com/), but only via HTTPS so as to be unuseable as `ZWPROV_OTA_HOST`.
+It's highly advised you stand up your OTA within your local network, anyway! :smile: